'The Phantom of the Opera' closes on Broadway after 35 years

 "If there ever was a bang, we're going out with a bang.
 It's going to be a great night," said John Riddle just before dashing inside to play Raoul for the final time.

-Based on a novel by Gaston Leroux, “Phantom” tells the story of a deformed composer who haunts the Paris Opera House and falls madly in love with an innocent young soprano, Christine.
-Webber’s lavish songs include “Masquerade,” ″Angel of Music” and ″All I Ask of You."
+Based on a novel by Gaston Leroux, "Phantom" tells the story of a deformed composer who haunts the Paris Opera House and falls madly in love with an innocent young soprano, Christine.
+Webber's lavish songs include "Masquerade," ΓÇ│Angel of Music" and ΓÇ│All I Ask of You."

 In addition to Riddle, the New York production said goodbye with Emilie Kouatchou as Christine and Laird Mackintosh stepping in for Ben Crawford as the Phantom.
 Crawford was unable to sing because of a bacterial infection but was cheered at the curtain call, stepping to the side of the stage.
 The Phantom waved him over to stand beside him, Riddle and Kouatchou.